What is HIPAA Compliance?

 - Vanta makes it easy to collect all your BAAs in one place and confirm you’re sharing ePHI in accordance with HIPAA.

 - Vanta continuously checks for security measures like encrypted storage and data backup, and ensures that you’re protecting the confidentiality, integrity, availability, and privacy of PHI across your system.

 - Vanta’s risk assessment helps you identify the unique risks for your business and the patients whose PHI you process, describe their cause, and outline steps you've taken to lessen their potential impact.

 - The Vanta Agent can be installed on servers and laptops to identify technical vulnerabilities which require patching or remediation.
 Implementing a strong vulnerability management process before engaging in a pentest will make the pentest results more valuable.

-- Cobalt’s SaaS-like platform guides you through scoping and asset description, helping you document which systems you want pentested and how different infrastructure components affect one another.
+- Cobalt’s Pentest as a Service (PtaaS) platform guides you through scoping and asset description, helping you document which systems you want pentested and how different infrastructure components affect one another.

 - Cobalt’s pentester talent interacts with your security team throughout the test, sharing updates, raising questions, and clearing up details.
 This keeps the test focused and gives you the opportunity to steer testers in the direction you want.

 Remediation and reporting